nicholasneo78/brainhack-til2020/README.md

-# BrainHack 2020
+# BrainHack 2020 - Computer Vision

-A Computer Vision project organised by DSTA
+A Computer Vision project organised by DSTA.